-Currently, there are the IT accessibility laws and policies for U.S. federal agencies, and several guidelines and standards to be considered in general including the Information and Communication Technology Standards and Guidelines.
+Currently, there are IT accessibility laws and policies for U.S. federal agencies and several guidelines and standards to be considered in general, including the Information and Communication Technology Standards and Guidelines.

-ADA applies to both public and private sectors including websites.
-In terms of website accessibility, many points will improve overall user experiences for not just people with disabilities but for all website users.
+ADA applies to both public and private sectors, including websites.
+In terms of website accessibility, many points will improve overall user experiences for not just people with disabilities but all website users.

 For many countries and regions, including Canada, China, the EU, Japan, and the U.K., accessibility to web content is often a mandatory policy.

-W3C has a great overview and country-specific information on web accessibility laws and policies.
+W3C has an excellent overview and country-specific information on web accessibility laws and policies.